marktriggs/archivesspace-wiki/Installing-in-tomcat-and-mysql.md

 This should work with other servlet containers as well.
 If you test it out, please let us know or even just note it on this page.

 ArchivesSpace has a "frontend" web application and a "backend" web application.
-The current recommended deployment scenario is to use two tomcat servers, one listening on a public port for the frontend, and one running on a port that is only available to the local machine or private network.
-[Twincat](https://github.com/tingletech/twincat) has some shell scripts that can help you set up two tomcat servers.
+The current recommended deployment scenario is to use two tomcat servers, one listening on a public port for the frontend, and one running on a port that is only available to the local machine or private network for the backend server.

 The steps below assume there is a mysql database listening on `localhost` port `3306` named `archivesspace`, user: `as`, password: `as123` as seen on [Getting started | Running with MySQL](https://github.com/archivesspace/archivesspace/blob/master/backend/README.md#running-with-mysql).
 Set user and password to match your database.